valohai/docs/source/_partials/_recap-parameters.rst

-.. admonition:: A short introduction outputs
+.. admonition:: A short introduction parameters
     :class: seealso

     * Defining parameters allows you to easily rerun, sort, and keep track of executions based on the parameter values used to run them.